claudiogiaretta/AWS-architect-solution-associate/AWS Cloud Solution Architect Associate.md

 ![[Pasted image 20241007125555.png]]
 #### Tape Gateway
-Stores files onto Vrual Library Tapes for backing up you files on very cost effective long term
+Stores files onto **Virtual Library Tapes** for backing up you files on very cost effective long term

-- **Tape Gateway**: **durable**, cost effective solution to archive your data in thw AWS CLoud.
-Use VTL interface, that helps you leverage existing tape-based backups.Store data on virtual tape that you create on you tape gateway.
-Tape storage has proven redability for 30 years
+**Durable**, cost effective solution to archive your data in thw AWS CLoud.
+Use **VTL** interface, that helps you leverage existing tape-based backups.
+Store data on virtual tape that you create on you tape gateway.
+Tape storage has proven redability **for 30 years**
-	- VTL media changer is a a robot that moves tapes around:
 #### Amazon FsX File Gateway
 Allows your files to be stored in Amazon FSx Windows FIle Storage (WFS).
 Allow your Windoes developers to easily store data in the cloud using the tools they already know

 ## Instance Store
-- Used as cache
+- Used as **cache**
 - **Hardware storage directly attached to EC2 instance** (cannot be detached and attached to another instance)
 - **Highest IOPS** of any available storage (millions of IOPS)
 - **Ephemeral storage** (loses data when the instance is stopped, **hibernated** or terminated)
-- Good for buffer / cache / scratch data / temporary content
+- **Good for buffer / cache / scratch data / temporary content**
 - AMI created from an instance does not have its instance store volume preserved

 > You can specify the instance store volumes only when you launch an instance.
 You can’t attach instance store volumes to an instance after you’ve launched it.